standard-community/.github/profile/README.md

 # Standard Schema Community 🔥

-Unnofficial Standard Schema libraries, examples, and repositories by the community for the community 🧡
+Unofficial Standard Schema libraries, examples, and repositories by the community for the community 🧡

 ## Libraries